 Most of the time when I make perfume oils it’s all about the scent.
+(I have a couple of videos about making them, here and here.)
 This is different though, this one is all about the emotional benefits with my essential oil picks based solely on their traditionally recognized benefits for reducing anxiety and stress.
 I chose sunflower oil for the base because it hardly has any scent of its own so it carries the e.o. scents quite well.
 The essential oils I’m using are Neroli, known to decrease nervous tension and apprehension, so much so that Neroli blossoms used to frequently be placed in wedding bouquets, Clary Sage which is a happy scent, sometimes even described as euphoric and elation-promoting, and Lavender which is a relaxing scent.
 To make the blend, simply add the base oil (I use a funnel to reduce spillage) to the clean, empty bottle of choice.
 In the picture I have a clear, 1/3 oz. bottle, but I actually ended up using a dark amber bottle instead because dark-colored glass helps the essential oils stay fresh longer.
 In a 1/3 oz bottle I’d add about 12 drops of essential oils total, and in a 1/2 oz bottle size I’d add 15-18 drops total.
 For this blend none of the oils are exceptionally strong so I decided to add equal amounts to the base oil, so 4 drops of each oil went into the bottle.
 Always cap your blends right away and shake them, or better yet, roll them in your hands to mix the ingredients together.
 The blend is then ready to use but it will deepen and change a bit over a month’s time.
 Keep it out of direct light and heat for best results, and then use on pulse points to reduce nervousness and stress.
 Always remember to shake the bottle before using to make sure the essential oils are well mixed.
 This is so easy that even the most stressed out person can manage to do this without so much as a toddler sized tantrum or clenched jaw.
 Don’t forget to write down your personal blend formula for future reference, and also to label the bottle accordingly.
 I labeled mine ‘breathe’ so I remember to check on the quality of my breathing when I’m reaching for a stress-reducing scent.
 A mantra I learned a long time ago comes in handy at those moments: Breathe in the future, breathe out the past.
 The sweet spot is in-between the breath in and breath out which can only be recognized as the present.
 Let me know what your favorite stress-reducing techniques are.
 I’d love to hear them!